 Getting In To Trattoria Altrove El Nido

 Trattoria Altrove El Nido does not take reservations and clearly we were not the only ones keen to sample the best El Nido Pizza because when we arrived on a rainy night the place was packed to the rafters and a queue snaked along the road.
 It was 8pm and we were starving.
-We waited around for about 10 minutes and when we didn’t see any progression we contemplated grabbing a take away from Altrove Express but decided to head to Athena Greek Restaurant instead.
-The next night we arrived earlier (6.30pm) straight after freshening up after our El Nido Lagoon Tour and there was still a queue.
+We waited around for about 10 minutes and when we didn’t see any progression we contemplated grabbing a take away from Altrove Express, but decided to head to Athena Greek Restaurant instead.
+The next night we arrived earlier (6.30pm).
+We had been on El Nido Tour A during the day and headed to Altrove straight after a quick shower.
+There was still a queue.
 The constant rain we experienced in El Nido had eased slightly and there were only two couples in front of us so we decided to wait.
 This time the queue moved quickly and we were seated in just over 10 minutes.
 Not bad at all!

 The Trattoria Altrove El Nido Experience